PatSunter/GDAL-NetCDF-Testing/gdal_trans_testing_all_cf1_weld/netCDFExportReport-20110929.rst

 Lambert conformal - 2SP: OK
 ---------------------------

-(Note: need variants with both 1SP or 2SP?)
+(Note: CF suggests we need variants with both 1SP or 2SP?)
+(Does OGC LCC 1SP map to Lambert conformal in CF-1 with just one SP listed?)

 *CF-1 compliance?:* YES
 *Loads in IDV?*: YES